 apiVersion: operators.coreos.com/v1alpha1 kind: CatalogSource metadata: name: operatorhubio-catalog namespace: olm spec: sourceType: grpc image: quay.io/operator-framework/upstream-community-operators:latest displayName: Community Operators publisher: OperatorHub.io

-This example defines a CatalogSource for OperatorHub.io content.
-The name of the CatalogSource is used as input to a Subscription, which instructs OLM where to look to find a requested Operator:
+CatalogSource object is used as input to a subscription, which instructs OLM where to look to find a requested Operator:

 apiVersion: operators.coreos.com/v1alpha1 kind: Subscription metadata: name: my-operator namespace: olm spec: channel: stable name: my-operator source: operatorhubio-catalog

-A Subscription represents an intention to install an Operator.
-It is the custom resource that relates an Operator to a CatalogSource.
 Subscriptions describe which channel of an Operator package to subscribe to, and whether to perform updates automatically or manually.
-If set to automatic, the Subscription ensures OLM manages and upgrades the Operator to ensure that the latest version is always running in the cluster.
+If set to automatic, the subscription ensures Operator Lifecycle Manager (OLM) manages and upgrades the Operator to ensure that the latest version is always running in the cluster.

 apiVersion: operators.coreos.com/v1alpha1 kind: Subscription metadata: name: my-operator namespace: operators spec: channel: stable name: my-operator source: my-catalog sourceNamespace: operators